menahishayan/HomeScript/README.md

      - id : lists accessory names with AID and IID
      - type : lists accessory names with type [Lightbulb, Switch, Fan, etc.]
      - value : lists accessory names current state
+     - all : lists all of the above
  - \<accessory-name\> : toggles the accessory On or Off, or sets to value
    - Usage: `python homeScript.py <accessory-name> [argument]`
    - Arguments:
      - \<none\> : toggles the state
      - 0 : sets to OFF
      - 1 : sets to ON
  - help : prints usage info

 ## PRs and Commit Template
 PRs and commits that you make to this repo must include the following:
-Type: bug-fix or enhancement
+- Type: bug-fix or enhancement
-Description: Brief description about what the commit achieves
+- Description: Brief description about what the commit achieves
-Notes: (heads ups/pointers to other developers if necessary)
+- Notes: (heads ups/pointers to other developers if necessary)

 <hr/>